varunoberoi/deepstream.io-website-old/pages/tutorials/lists.md

 Lists
 ==============================
-[Lists](../docs/list.html) provide a way to subscribe to a list of [Records](../docs/record.html).
-A list will provide you an array of records, which you can subscribe to separately.
+[Lists](../docs/list.html) provide a way to manage a group of [Records](../docs/record.html).
+A list is an array of record names that can be manipulated and observed.

 	//creating or retrieving a list is the same var pupils = ds.record.getList( 'pupils' );